secretfader/www/content/blog/2019/recovery-linear/index.md

 draft = false
 layout = "post"
-title = "Recovery Isn't Linear" illustrationDescription = "A tranquil scene along the banks of Denver's South Platte River."
+title = "Recovery Isn't Linear" description = "Sometimes the healing process is more complex than it originally seemed." illustrationDescription = "A tranquil scene along the banks of Denver's South Platte River."
 +++